Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

 The visa costs £516, with extensions costing £1,033.
-Your child must be aged under 12 and hold a Tier 4 Child visa.
+Your child must be aged under 12 and hold a Child Student visa.

 You will need to provide a valid passport/ID along with proof of your child’s visa and evidence that you can support yourself financially during your stay.

 You can come to the UK as part of a Chinese tour group of at least five people.
 The tour must be organized by an ADS-licensed Chinese tour operator and you’ll need to stay with the group for the duration of the trip.

 This visa is valid for 30 days and costs £100.

 This visa enables you to pass through the UK in transit if you’re changing flights or traveling through the UK on the way to another country.

 There are two types of transit visas.
 These are: